goeh/weather-collector/README.md

 to see that things works ok.
 Later you can configure a file logger with reduced logging  in production.

-Put `collector-logging.properties` in the `weather-collector-1.4.2` directory.
+Put `collector-logging.properties` in the `weather-collector-VERSION` directory.

 Log to console (debug logging)